realattila/realattila.github.io/templates/zonebiz/README.md

 npm install live-server node-sass npm-run-all -g
 ```

-you can just run project in your terminal and install packages with this code
+you can just run terminal in your project and run this commad for install packages
 ```
 npm install
 ```

 next for run server and sass compiler use this command